Arts Education Classroom Resources

 Art and Media Communications I & II:

-This pioneering visual art curriculum combines the powerful art principles with technology as a way to bridge traditional fine art education with contemporary digital media applications.
-One expected outcome is to equip students with 21st century skills that are highly sought-after by colleges and the workforce.
+This pioneering visual art curriculum combines powerful art principles with technology as a way to bridge traditional fine art education with contemporary digital media applications.
+Students will develop 21st century skills that are highly sought-after by colleges and the workforce.
 The courses combine rigorous and relevant experiential study of modern, post-modern, and contemporary art and design with explorative student learning in various media platforms.

 Art and Media Communications I